Breathe again: New severe emphysema treatments

 The coils improve a patient’s lung function in three ways: firstly, they compress diseased tissue, which provides room for healthier tissue to function; secondly, they re-tension portions of the lung involved in gas transfer, helping to increase the lung’s elasticity, which may enable the lung to more efficiently contract during the breathing cycle; finally, the coil tethers open small airways, preventing airway collapse during exhalation.

-LVRS is an operation which removes the worst affected areas of the lung so that the healthier parts of the lung can work better.
+LVRS is a surgical operation which removes the worst affected areas of the lung, so that the healthier parts of the lung can work better.
 Also, by removing the ‘swollen’ air spaces, less air is trapped so the chest and diaphragm can relax down to a more normal level and breathing is more comfortable.

 This is a significant operation and it does carry a risk of complications that could be life-threatening.
 This is why people will only be selected as suitable for this operation if they meet certain criteria.
 It can also mean a long stay in hospital to recover from the operation.

 LVRS is only a suitable treatment for a minority of people who have COPD.
-It is only effective for emphysema and you may not be suitable if you have other lung conditions such as bronchiectasis and asthma.
+It is only effective for emphysema, and patients may not be suitable if they have other lung conditions such as bronchiectasis and asthma.

 Dr Samuel Kemp

 Consultant thoracic surgeon